Non-Convex Exact Community Recovery in Stochastic Block Model: Numerical Results

-We first conduct the experiment of phase transition to test the recovery performance of our approach GPM and compare it with the SDP-based approach in \citet{amini2018semidefinite}, the manifold optimization (MFO) based approach in \citet{bandeira2016low}, and the spectral clustering (SC) approach in \citet{abbe2017entrywise}.
-In the implementation, we use alternating direction method of multipliers (ADMM) to solve the SDP as suggested in \citet{amini2018semidefinite}, manifold gradient descent (MGD) method to solve the MFO, and the Matlab function \textsf{eigs} for computing the eigenvector that is needed in the SC approach.
-We choose $n = 300$ in the experiment and let $\alpha$ and $\beta$ in Model \ref{model:SBM} vary from $0$ to $30$ and $0$ to $10$, with increments $0.5$ and $0.4$, respectively.
-For every pair of $\alpha$ and $\beta$, we generate $40$ instances and calculate, for all the tested methods, the ratio of exact recovery.
-The simulation results are presented in Figure \ref{fig-1}.
-We can observe that all the methods admit a phase transition that is close to the information-theoretic limit, with the recovery performance of the GPM and the SC slightly better than the other two.
-This supports our theoretical development that the proposed algorithm can achieve exact recovery at the information-theoretic limit.
-Besides, as an indicator of computational efficiency, we record in Table \ref{table-1} the total CPU time consumed by every approach for completing the phase transition experiments.
-It can be observed that the GPM slightly outperforms the SC in terms of CPU time, and both of them are substantially computationally more efficient than the SDP and the MGD. -0.4cm
+We first examine the phase transition property and runtime of the aforementioned methods for recovering communities in graphs that are randomly generated according to the binary symmetric SBM, both with and without self-loops (see Definition~\ref{model:SBM} and Section~\ref{sec:no-loop}).
+We choose $n=300$ in the experiments and let the parameters $\alpha$ and $\beta$ in~\eqref{eq:p-q} vary from $0$ to $30$ and $0$ to $10$ with increments of $0.5$ and $0.4$, respectively.
+For every pair of $\alpha$ and $\beta$, we generate $40$ instances and calculate, for all the methods, the ratio of exact recovery.
+The simulation results are presented in Figure \ref{fig-1}, Figure \ref{fig-6}, and Table \ref{table-1}.
+It can be seen that all methods exhibit a phase transition phenomenon and the recovery performance of PPM is slightly better than the other three methods.
+Moreover, Figures \ref{fig-1}(a) and \ref{fig-6}(a) suggest that PPM can achieve the optimal recovery threshold on graphs with and without self-loops, respectively.
+This supports the results in Theorem \ref{thm:main} and Section~\ref{sec:no-loop}.
+In Table \ref{table-1}, we record the total CPU time consumed by each approach for completing the phase transition experiment.
+It can be observed from the table that PPM is comparable to GPM, slightly better than SC, and substantially faster than SDP and MGD.